 I have had a varied career in parallel with my therapeutic work: I was a teacher in Islington Schools during the 70’s then taught in London University while studying for a PhD in theoretical physics.
 I next got a job teaching media techniques in the Central School of Speech and Drama and then as a researcher in Brunel University.
 During an extended sabbatical from the therapeutic work I got funding to set up a company to implement some of the ideas from that research to develop applications of Artificial Intelligence.

-I started studying Shiatsu with Minoru Kanetsuka in 1973 as part of ongoing Aikido practice and then with Akinobu Kishi and others.
-In 1980 I started teaching Movement and Shiatsu classes in London.
+My interest in Shiatsu started while I was practising Aikido with Minoru Kanetsuka in the early 1970’s.
+His simple but powerful form of touch has been the continuing inspiration for my work even after I learned more theory and technique from other teachers.
+In 1979 I started teaching Movement and Shiatsu classes in London.
 From 1980-1985 I collaborated with Kay Coombes in making films of treatment for babies with Cerebral Palsy.
 Observations of these babies inspired my research into the developmental function of meridians.

 My central belief is that we, as individuals, are not wise enough to know what is best for another person.
 Therefore, I don’t try to understand what to do by diagnosis and theory.
 Instead, I focus on helping people to feel into themselves through their body sensations, and trust their natural life process to do the therapeutic work.
 My work is now more like education than therapy.
 Since I believe the meridians to be the pathways along which the mind learns to inhabit the body in childhood, they provide one of the best ways of helping a person’s awareness to reach hidden and blockaded parts of the self.
 The meridians are the guides, teaching us about ourselves through the body.